-The Beirut Stock Exchange's capitalization, which includes the value of the securities listed on the Beirut Stock Exchange (excluding Lebanese Republic Eurobonds), rose from approximately U.S.\$386 million in January 1996 to U.S.\$12,094 million as at March 31, 2011.
+The Beirut Stock Exchange's capitalization, which includes the value of the securities listed on the Beirut Stock Exchange (excluding Lebanese Republic Eurobonds), rose from approximately U.S.\$386 million in January 1996 to U.S.\$10,285 million as of December 31, 2011.

-The number of authorized brokers rose from five to 16 and the number of listed companies rose from three to 11 (including one mutual fund) by the end of March 2011, according to the Financial Market Department of BDL.
+The number of authorized brokers rose from five to 16 and the number of listed companies rose from three to 11 (including one mutual fund) by the end of December 2011, according to the Financial Market Department of BDL.